Iyanuvicky22/data_processing_comparison/README.md

 1. Initialize a Python project using **Poetry**.
 2. Set up a virtual environment (`venv`) and install **FastAPI, Polars, Pandas**.
-3. Create a FastAPI boilerplate with a simple root endpoint (`/`).

 ### **Task 2: Data Loading**

-1. Create a script to load any large dataset (CSV format, minimum of 100000 rows).
+1. Create a script to load http://archive.ics.uci.edu/dataset/502/online+retail+ii.
 2. Implement functions to read datasets using both **Pandas** and **Polars**.
-3. Compare loading times and document findings.
+3. Compare loading times and document findings by creating a benchmark function that returns;
+    - data loading time
+    - aggregation time.

+Feel free to add any additional metrics you find interesting.

 ### **Task 3: Data Cleaning**

-1. Introduce missing values into a dataset.
-2. Implement functions to handle missing values (e.g., fill with mean, drop rows).
+1. Implement functions to handle missing values (e.g., fill with mean, drop rows).
-3. Apply cleaning transformations using **Pandas** and **Polars**.
+2. Apply cleaning transformations using **Pandas** and **Polars**.
-4. Document which method is more efficient and why.
+3. Document data cleaning process and reason behind your methodology.

 ### **Task 4: Data Aggregation**